elisdanga/Additional_Resources/Haskell/Classes/Week 4 - More list comprehension/README.md

 # Tasks

-# Note: All lists are lists of whole numbers, unless stated otherwise.
+# Note: All lists are interpreted as lists of integers, unless stated otherwise.

 ## Task 1
 Define a function that checks whether a list is empty.